JoeVirtual/KonFoo/docs/index.rst

 KonFoo in points:

 -   declarative way to describe the mapping of binary data
--   declarative template classes to map, read, decode, encode and write binary data
+-   declarative classes to map, read, decode, encode and write binary data from and back to a data source
+-   easy adjustable data provider bridge to any kind of data source
--   nesting of template classes
+-   nesting of classes
--   adaptable template classes on the fly while decoding binary data
+-   adaptable classes on the fly while reading/decoding binary data
--   easy syntax for accessing nested template fields
+-   easy syntax for accessing nested fields
--   loadable template content including nested data from an INI file
+-   loadable mapping content including nested data from an INI file
--   savable template content including nested data to an INI file
+-   savable mapping content including nested data to an INI file
--   creatable blueprints from a template class
+-   easy creatable blueprint of a mapper
 -   blueprint converter to JSON to visualise templates with `d3js`_.

 KonFoo runs on `Python 3.4.3 <https://www.python.org/>`_ or higher.